 - “I go by middle name, actually an abbreviation of it; it’s Liza.”
 “Would you like us to write down Elizabeth?”
 “No. That’s not my name.
 It’s actually Mary Eliza, if you want to hear the whole thing.
 But, I’ve never had a ‘Beth,’ and I go by Liza if you could write that in the chart.
 Thanks!”

-- “Hi, I’m calling for Mary from the [name of organization].”
+- The phone rings and the person says, “Hi, I’m calling for Mary from the [name of organization].”
 This is where we all have a trump card.
 We know the person calling does not know us.
 “I’m sorry, she doesn’t live here.
 Please stop calling.”

 But, what about the boss who just insists that he/she call you by one name, and not both (especially true for double-named women who live in other regions)?
 It’s tricky, but continue to have your email signature reflect both names, and a hyphen really does help.
 Instead of ending with “Mary Blake,” where someone can easily think that second name is your last name, or “Mary Blake Simpson,” where someone thinks you really just want everyone to know your middle name, try “Mary-Blake Simpson.”
 That should clear up any confusion for anyone who simply isn’t used to the whole Southern double-name thing.